jurgendn/processviz/README.md

 ### Example

-1. A process with two states is ['A', 'B'].
+*Example 1*: A process with two states is ['A', 'B'].
 At any time, if the process is in A, there is 0.8 it will stay in A and if it is already in B, there is a chance of 0.4 it will stay B. Visualize the process at 50th step:

 ```python
 import processviz as pvz